karo-electronics/welcome/devel/devel_template-test.md

 [Nice text to an URI](https://stackoverflow.com/questions/5319754/cross-reference-named-anchor-in-markdown)
 https://github.com/gollum/gollum/issues/587

-And yes they do work, but not without loosing the coherency of an URI, as it's rendered as plain text.
+And, yes, they do work; but not without loosing the coherency of an URI, as it's rendered as plain text.
 Only forcing a URI "resets" the FUBAR.

 Hint: Never, **ever**, write anything close to a (bottom) separator, keep your